tcyrus-archive/IodineSSOAndroid/README.md

 # IodineSSOAndroid

-Roman Kasparian helped work on this.
+This was a final project for TJHSST Mobile App Development by Roman Kasparian and Timothy Cyrus.